cfug/dio/dio/README.md

 /// implementation of the adapter supports it or not.
 List<RedirectRecord> redirects;

-/// Custom fields that are constructed in the [RequestOptions].
+/// Custom fields that only for the [Response].
 Map<String, dynamic> extra;

 /// Response headers.